hoffsupes/Pathfinder-in-ConceptNet/README.md

 # Pathfinder-in-ConceptNet
-Finds the path between any two given concepts in ConceptNet (under construction)
+Finds the path between any two given concepts in ConceptNet (under construction) ONLY on the basis of IsA relationships

 Send me edge cases where the code fails and pictures of cats at dassg@rpi.edu, thanks